Hello from Paul and Timothy

 The ambiguous original phrase more literally describes Jesus as “the firstborn over all creation.”
 Many scholars say that can mean he’s in charge, an idea they say fits the context of what Paul wrote.
 But it can also mean he was the first one created.
 That understanding produced some of the first Christian teachings branded as heresy, Arianism, for example.
 Many early Christians said God created Jesus.
 That’s not the prevailing view today.

 Paul says he has heard good things about this congregation in what is now Turkey.
 “I’ve heard that you not only believe the stories about Jesus the Messiah, but that you’ve put your faith in him.
 I’ve also heard that you love the people devoted to God” (1:4).
 How do you think the church built that reputation?
 What might it have looked like back then?
-What does it look like today?
+What would it take for a church today to build a good reputation?

 The Casual English Bible often paraphrases “God’s grace” as “God’s kindness” (1:6).
 What do you think about that?
 How would you describe the grace Paul is talking about in this verse?